 - Speak more slowly and hesitantly and find it hard to say words correctly.

 - Have trouble understanding and remembering more complex verbal information.
+This can make it hard to follow detailed conversations.

 You can speak to your doctor if you are concerned about any of the symptoms mentioned.